kd7yuen/kd7yuen/README.md

 - 👋 Hi, I’m @kd7yuen
-- 👀 I’m interested in ...  becoming a Back-end Engineer
+- 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-Python
 - 💞️ I’m looking to collaborate on ...
-Python associated projects
 - 📫 How to reach me ... kd7yuen@gmail.com

 <!---